 Deploy Azure ATP

-These resources will help you set up Azure ATP, connect to Active Directory, download the sensor package, set up event collection and optionally integrate with your VPN and set up honeytoken accounts and exclusions.
+Use these resources to help you set up Azure ATP, connect to Active Directory, download the sensor package, set up event collection, and optionally integrate with your VPN, and set up honeytoken accounts and exclusions.

 - Try Azure ATP (part of EMS E5) The trial is valid for 90 days.

-- Azure ATP Set up Deploy Azure ATP in your environment following these steps.
+- Azure ATP Set up Follow these steps to deploy Azure ATP in your environment.

 - Integrate Azure ATP with Windows Defender ATP